Saturday, February 27, 2010

 Radio.
 Try to acquire a hand-crank model that receives National Weather Service alerts.

 Clothing.
 It's an art to pack enough clothes without weighing yourself down.
 Windshirts are lightweight and make the most of your base layers.
-Wool socks.
+Wool socks, be sure you bring enough in case they get wet.
+You want to prevent blisters and problems.
 High-tech wool socks are lightweight and don't itch.
-Bandannas.
+Bandanas.
 Very versatile: you can use them for covering your head, or as a sieve for straining pasta.
+Just not the same bandanas!
 Dog booties.
 For dogs on the trail, foot injuries are common and disabling.
+You would need booties to keep them walking.
 Bring a pair of protective shoes for rough terrain.

 Other tips: Pick items with multiple uses, like a poncho that can double as a tarp, and see if you can share clothing with your hiking partner (if you have one).